nicoalba/docsite-apis/README.md

 # sample-docsite

-Sample static docsite generated with MkDocs.
+Sample static docsite generated with MkDocs and served with GitHub pages.